Exposition Review is currently closed for submissions for our annual issue. Our submission period runs from September–December each year.

 Wondering what to submit to us?
 We like to be surprised; we like writing that’s razor sharp, immediately transporting us with a strong voice and sense of place.
 We like work that is thoughtful and cathartic, that embraces conflict, and isn’t afraid to take risks.
 We love pieces that blur the boundaries of genre.
 To get an even better idea of what we look for in submissions, please read our previous issues.

 Every issue has a theme from which writers and artists can draw inspiration.
 We encourage those who submit to think outside the box; we look for stories that fit the theme yet make us think about it in different ways; we want work that satisfies and challenges traditional forms of storytelling.

-The theme for our 2017 annual issue is “Surface.”
+The theme for our fourth annual issue is “Wonder.”

 - Fiction.
 Short stories and stand-alone novel excerpts not in excess of 5,000 words, or up to three pieces of flash fiction, 750 words or fewer.
 Pieces that exceed this limit will NOT be read.

 - Nonfiction.
 Memoir, personal essays, and creative nonfiction, again not to exceed the 5,000 word limit.